jimbo-py/Basic-trader/README.md

 Basic SMA auto trader for stocks, first file is base version, no logging.
 Second File is enhanced with logging.
-Reqiures the creation of an SVC file.
+Reqiures the creation of an CSV file.